 - As pretty as sunsets and sunrises are, exposing your subject and the sky can be a pain for many photographers.

 - Portraits involve people, that’s already difficult in and of itself!
 The sun can make your subject squint, improper lighting will creep into every pore, and sometimes the background is just really cluttered for that shot.
-As much as I’d love to help more with this, our guide is focused on the camera side of things.
-For the human aspect, check out our Stunning Portrait Photography Guide.

 But don’t worry, solutions for the above do exist, and I’m here to tell you about them!